HlodricIB/Yandex_trainings/README.md

-Solved exercises from different Yandex yrainings and contests
+Solved exercises from different Yandex trainings and contests